|

 The latest version of Wadiso, offers four modules for the modelling and analysis of a distribution system.
 Wadiso

-now includes a seamless interface to the public domain EPANet program module for
+includes a seamless interface to the public domain EPANet program module for

 - Steady State Analysis Module: This is the basic module which allows for the input and editing of system data and parameters, and which calculates the flow and pressure distribution in the system under specific "snapshot" steady state conditions.
-Full graphical display of flows, pressures, etc. is available.
+Full GIS-centric graphical display of flows, pressures, etc. is available.

 - Extended Period Simulation Module: This module allows for modelling of diurnal fluctuations in water demand, and controls of pumps, valves, etc. in order to monitor system performance (e.g. tank level fluctuations, pumping cycles, pressure variations) over an extended period of time.